dnbt777/jax_pixtral/README.md

 ## environment
 This was tested in the following environment:
-- runpod A40, EU-SE-1 region, with the pytorch cuda12.4 template and 60GB storage volume
+- runpod A40, EU-SE-1 region, with the pytorch cuda12.4 template and 60GB storage volume (This costs ~$0.40/hr if you would like to mimic this exact setup.)

-This costs ~$0.40/hr if you would like to mimic this exact setup.
+- benchmarked on 1xH100PCIe with cuda12.4 + 60GB storage volume

 Why use a 60GB volume?
 - The default size doesn't have enough storage to download the pixtral weights